[əˌrōməˈTHerəpē]

 I completed my Level One Aromatherapy certification, which included 265 hours of in-person study covering anatomy, physiology, chemistry, taxonomy, and Latin for plant identification.
 I engaged in supervised case studies, passed multiple exams on chemistry, anatomy and physiology, and wrote a research paper on grief and essential oils, check out my blog post titled "Essential Oils and Grief."

-I earned my certification in 2017, building on my master's degree in clinical mental health counseling which provided a strong understanding of brain functions and emotional discord.
-From this foundation I have practiced aromatherapy creating aromatic and topical formulations for physical and emotional support.
+In 2017, I obtained my certification, complementing my master's degree in clinical mental health counseling, which gives a foundation for understanding neurological functions and emotional disturbances.
+Building upon this, I have engaged in the practice of aromatherapy, developing both aromatic and topical formulations designed to support physical and emotional well-being.

-I've also practiced distillation, oil infusion, and integrated plant medicine into my esthetics work.
-I formulate nourishing serums for skincare, herbal steams to clear pores and sinuses, and face masks using ingredients from the garden.
+In addition, I have experience with distillation and oil infusion, as well as incorporating plant-based medicine into my esthetics practice.
+I create nutrient-rich serums for skin care, prepare herbal steams to cleanse pores and ease sinus congestion, and create facial masks using ingredients sourced directly from the garden.

-My hands and heart are drawn to create essential oil blends that aid in processing grief and loss.
-In 2019, I participated in training and certification as a death midwife to deepen my understanding of death and the process of dying.
+I specialize in formulating essential oil blends designed to support individuals coping with grief and loss.
+In 2019, I completed training and certification as a death midwife to enhance my expertise regarding end-of-life care and the dying process.

 To contact me about aromatherapy please email: kldazllc@gmail.com

-Humans have been distilling for essential oils for more than 2000 years
+Humans have been distilling essential oils for more than 2000 years

 The photos above feature Rose Geranium, or Pelargonium graveolens.
-It is an important safety measure to know the Latin names for plants because plants have different species, and differing species have varying chemistries.
+Knowing plants' Latin names is a key safety measure because different species have distinct chemistries.
 For more information on essential oils and safety, check out my YouTube video on Essential Oil Safety.

 Hydrosols can be used for a variety of things from baking to cleaning.
 Skin friendly hydrosols can be used in place of skin toner.